astronomer/docs/astro/automation-overview.md

 ### Deployment actions

 - Deploy code to your Deployment using [CI/CD](set-up-ci-cd.md).
-- Update your Deployment using a Deployment file.
+- Update your Deployment using a [Deployment file](manage-deployments-as-code.md).
 - Use [Airflow REST API](airflow-api.md) for your Deployment.

 ### Workspace actions

-- Create and update Deployments in your Workspace using a Deployment file.
 - [Manage users, Teams, and tokens](cli/astro-workspace-team.md) in your Workspace.
 - Create ephemeral Deployments using CI/CD.
-- Perform all Deployment-level actions in any Deployment in a Workspace.
+- Perform all Deployment-level actions on any Deployment in a Workspace.

 ### Organization actions